 Blain is the recipient of various awards including the 2014 Huggins-Quarles Award from the Organization of American Historians and the 2016 William Appleman Williams Junior Faculty Research Award from the Society of Historians of American Foreign Relations (SHAFR).
 Her doctoral dissertation received honorable mention for the 2015 Lerner-Scott Prize from the Organization of American Historians.

-Blain is the president-elect of the African American Intellectual History Society (AAIHS), a scholarly organization founded in 2014 to foster dialogue about researching, writing, and teaching black thought and culture.
+Blain is the current president of the African American Intellectual History Society (AAIHS), a scholarly organization founded in 2014 to foster dialogue about researching, writing, and teaching black thought and culture.
 She is the senior editor of Black Perspectives, a popular academic blog published by AAIHS.

 Her research has been featured on CSPAN.
 She has also written for several academic journals such as the Journal of Social History and Souls; and popular outlets such as the Huffington Post, The Washington Post, The Feminist Wire, and The Chronicle of Higher Education.
 She is a section editor for Public Books, where she features important new books on global black history.
 Most recently, she joined the editorial board of the award-winning Journal of Women’s History, the Journal of Civil and Human Rights, and the Washington Post‘s new history blog, “Made by History.”